Botvin LifeSkills Training Middle School Program

 Population:

-Location/Institution: 29 middle schools in New York City
+Location/Institution: Twenty-nine middle schools in New York City

-This study evaluated the effectiveness of the Life Skills Training (LST) [now known as Botvin LifeSkills Training Middle School Program] in a sample of predominantly minority students in 29 New York City schools.
-LST taught drug refusal skills, antidrug norms, personal self-management skills, and general social skills in an effort to provide students with skills and information for resisting drug offers, to decrease motivations to use drugs, and decrease vulnerability to drug use social influences.
-Measures included the Teenager's Self-Test: Cigarette Smoking, the Coping Assessment Battery, the Gambrill and Richey Assertion Inventory, and the Eysenck Personality Inventory.
+The purpose of the study was to evaluate the effectiveness of Life Skills Training (LST) [now known as Botvin LifeSkills Training Middle School Program] in a sample of predominantly minority students in 29 New York City schools.
+Participants were randomly assigned to either the LST intervention group or to a non-treatment control group.
+Measures utilized include the Teenager’s Self-Test: Cigarette Smoking, the Coping Assessment Battery, the Gambrill and Richey Assertion Inventory, and the Eysenck Personality Inventory.
 Saliva samples were also collected using a variant of the "bogus pipeline" procedure.
-Results indicated that those who received the program reported less smoking, drinking, drunkenness, inhalant use, and polydrug use relative to controls.
-Limitations include that the follow-up is limited to 1 year after the initial posttest, using self-report methods, and generalizability to other minority populations.
+Results indicate that those who received the program reported less smoking, drinking, drunkenness, inhalant use, and polydrug use relative to controls.
+Limitations include a need for longer-term follow-up, use of self-report measures, and lack of generalizability to other minority populations.

 Length of controlled postintervention follow-up: 1 year.